Orange1021/MiniEDA/README.md

 **Project Status**: MiniEDA Industrial Suite - Complete EDA Flow

 **Note**: This is an educational project demonstrating core EDA algorithms.
 While physically accurate (LEF/Liberty integration, realistic constraints), some aspects like via count may differ from commercial tools due to simplified congestion modeling.
-The codebase uses modern C++17 standards with internationalized English documentation and emoji-free output for maximum compatibility.
+The codebase uses modern C++17 standards with professional English documentation for maximum compatibility.